 I haven't been on the UCLA campus in many years.
 But in the late 1960s, when I went there daily, I had a few favorite spots where I would hang out before and between classes.
 One was the grassy knoll that surrounded Kerkhoff Hall.
 It has a name, Meyerhoff Park.
 Back then there was a small free speech platform painted a bright Kelly green.
-People of all persuasions would stand within the confines on that small space and address the crowd that would always gather.
+People of all persuasions would stand within the confines of that small space and address the crowd that would always gather.
 This space is right next to Bruin Walk so there was always a constant stream of traffic moving by as they ascended to upper parts of the campus.

 My favorite "speakers" were two men who dressed and played the roles of two top American Generals.
-General Hershey Bar (Gen. hershey was director of the Selective Service/Draft) and General Wastemore Land (GeneralWilliam Westmoreland, commander of troops inVietnam) .
-These guys were hysterical and pontificated on the justification for US involvement in Vietnam, cleverly illustrating how American foreign policy was a joke and a dangerous precedent.
+General Hershey Bar (Gen. Louis Hershey was director of the Selective Service/Draft) and General Wastemore Land (GeneralWilliam Westmoreland, commander of troops inVietnam) .
+These guys were hysterical and pontificated on the justification for US involvement in Vietnam, cleverly illustrating how American foreign policy was a joke and setting a dangerous precedent.
 But it was their uniforms that really entertained the crowd.
 They wore military uniforms of drab olive green and brown that were adorned with small jet planes and missiles like the epaulettes the real Generals wear.
 The seriousness with which they wore and displayed these plastic war toys was brutal and made their satire all the more funny as well as ridiculous.

 Comments